DORA metrics explained: The four key DevOps measurements

 Lead time for changes

-The lead time for changes metric measures the amount of time it takes for a code change to move from the development stage to being successfully deployed in the production environment.
+The lead time for changes metric measures how long it takes for a code modification to progress from the development stage to successful deployment in the production environment.

 Agile methodologies, automated code review processes, and continuous improvement can significantly improve change lead time.
 DevOps teams can rapidly translate user stories or feature requests into actual code that can be deployed by adopting agile processes, alongside shipping often and in small batches.
 These strategies reduce commitment and deployment time, resulting in a more efficient workflow and faster turnaround times.